LOST PERSPECTIVE II

 "Look after him, Harry.
 Allow yourself to be kind."

 Harry's emotional tourniquet took another twist.
 Dumbledore's parting sentence left his eyes pricking with unshed tears.
 How did the old man know?
 How was it that in five short words he could express so concisely the barrier that Harry was barely able to identify, still less acknowledge.
 He wasn't callous.
 Part of him wanted to reach out to Snape, to treat him decently and at least give him a chance to explain what had happened sixteen years ago.
 They might discover a core of humanity on which they could begin to build their relationship.
 He wanted to be 'kind'.
 In Snape's sitting room earlier, the phrases had been formed in Harry's mind: 'Look, Sir, I can see you're not up to this.
-I'll come back another day and we can talk about it then. ' But he had shied away from saying them.
+I'll come back another day and we can talk about it then.'
+But he had shied away from saying them.

 In Harry's box of Every Flavour Emotions, the soft-centred Kindness Candies had been ousted by defensiveness, flippancy, scorn, aggression.
 Indifference tasted safer.

 All his life Harry had nurtured a secret dream: that James was not really dead; that one day he would return and be reunited with his son.
 In Harry's dream his father was strong, almost superhuman, someone he could admire and respect; someone who would love him unreservedly and be proud of him.
 Snape, on the other hand, had been his enemy for six years, inviolable, powerful, unassailable - and Harry had longed to discover his adversary's tragic flaw.
 And now Snape was his father, and he was fallible.
 Love thine enemy?
 Harry didn't think so.
-He wrestled with the paradox of human frailty.

 End of chapter 1.
 Next chapter: SMALL TALK